jevansbio/net2blend/README.md

 -Then just select these files in the Blender panel and click "import network".
 Your network objects should appear (depending on the coordinates it might not be in view).

--Alternatively you can point blender to a folder of networks with a set interval between them.
+-Alternatively you can point blender to a folder of networks with a set interval between them, or interval defined by the network suffix (netname2 in R).

 ## Changelog:

+14/04/21 - Added the following features:
+- When importing by folder, you can now sort networks by their suffix (netname2 in R).
+By default Blender will sort networks by their date created.
+- When importing by folder, you can now import networks at frames based on their suffix (netname2 in R), rather than at set intervals.

 19/11/20 - Fixed bug that would prevent import.
 Thanks to andyrevell for spotting this!